Cashtann/CMake-Template/README.md

  ```
  ./setupCmake.sh
 ```
-This script is just bash `cmake -B build`.
+This script is just bash `cmake -B build` (if you want to make it on Windows, you may need to use `cmake -B build -G "MinGW Makefiles"`).

 **Build (compile) project**